 Our supportive services meet critical needs.
 We assist our guests in obtaining birth certificates and identification, which open doors to employment, healthcare, and housing.

 We also provide access to emergency food and clothing and assist guests with benefits enrollment.
-Through partnerships with other agencies, we offer on-site vision clinics and prescription glasses, basic medical care, and legal aid.
+Through partnerships with other agencies, we offer on-site vision clinics and prescription glasses, basic medical care, and housing.

 The Main Frame Job Readiness program provides the transferable skills and personal support our guests need to find and maintain steady, living-wage employment in today’s difficult job market.

 Students are instructed in computer skills, résumé preparation, and self-presentation.

 They learn how to apply for jobs online, how to conduct themselves during interviews and in the workplace, and receive one-on-one tutoring and mentorship.